 |Travel time||7 to 8 hours from the UK or Ireland|

-The United States used to consist of 13 states, but in the 19th and 20th century 37 states were added to the US, making the total number of states 50.
-The five largest cities are New York, Los Angeles, Chicago, Houston, and Philadelphia.
+The United States used to consist of 13 states, but in the 19th and 20th centuries 37 states were added to the US, making the total number of states 50.
+The five largest cities are New York, Los Angeles, Chicago, Houston and Philadelphia.

-America is a relatively modern country, so there aren’t many old structures to be found, unlike for example Italy.
+The United States is a relatively modern country, so there aren’t many old structures to be found, unlike for example Italy.
 This is partially due to the way America came to be.
 America was not ‘discovered’ by Columbus in 1492, as many people believe, but was likely discovered much earlier by Asian explorers.
-At the time, Native Americans already lived in the USA.
+At the time, Native Americans already lived on the continent.
 When the Dutch came to the US, they called it “New Netherlands”, and New York became known as “New Amsterdam”.
 This is why to this day many streets and shops bear Dutch names.
 Likewise, many American last names sound Dutch, even though America was under Dutch occupation for a relatively short while.

-On July 4th 1776 (Independence Day), thirteen British colonies declared themselves independent.
+On July 4, 1776 (Independence Day), thirteen British colonies declared themselves independent.
 England was none too pleased about this, and a war erupted between the (former) colonies and England.
-After many brutal years of war, the Treaty of Paris was signed in 1787, and George Washington became the first president of America.
+After many brutal years of war, the Treaty of Paris was signed in 1787, and George Washington became the first president of The United States of America.

-Some of the most impactful events in US history are the American Civil War (1861-1865), and the Great Depression in the 30’s.
-During the Civil War, the northern states warred with the southern states, and many bloody battles and campaigns took place.
+Some of the most impactful events in US history are the American Civil War (1861-1865), and the Great Depression in the 30s.
+During the Civil War, the northern states fought against the southern states, and many bloody battles and campaigns took place.
 During the Great Depression, the American economy fell into a deep crisis and roughly a quarter of the total population lost their jobs.